frecklebars/MVRF/README.md

 ## what is this?
 best way I can describe it is: **a hub for my own projects**
 also dubs as a blog/diary
+kinda like my own world

 i like writing

+if you're a recruiter for uni or hire for jobs you'll probably see this :)